agraubert/agutil/README.md

 ## bio.TSVMANIP
-The `agutil.tsvManip` module provides a command line interface for modifying large tsv files While not _strictly_ biology oriented, its original purpose was to parse and rearrange different fields of bed files
+The `agutil.tsvManip` module provides a command line interface for modifying large tsv files.
+While not _strictly_ biology oriented, its original purpose was to parse and rearrange different fields of bed files

 ######COMMAND USAGE